'Unserious club' Spurs in serious relegation battle as 'luxury players' have no 'fight'

 Former Premier League striker Troy Deeney has branded Tottenham Hotspur an “unserious” club ill-prepared for a relegation battle.

-Tottenham are currently 16th in the Premier League table, five points above the relegation zone.
+Tottenham are currently 16th in the Premier League table, four points above the relegation zone.

 Wolverhampton Wanderers have been as good as down since November, while Burnley are nine points from safety and already being written off.
 That leaves Tottenham, Nottingham Forest, West Ham United, Leeds United and Crystal Palace battling to avoid 18th place, while Brighton and Hove Albion are also looking over their shoulders.